This week, I want to talk about mental health.

 So I want to share with you a few simple exercises to help you feel more grounded and relaxed, whenever you need it most, so you can focus and move forward with positivity.

-Come Back To The Present
+1) Return To The Present

 I love this powerful quote, “Anxiety is a future-based emotion.”
 We often think of anxiety as this big entity, and in terms of mental health, it can be, but it’s also an emotion.
 And just like other emotions, it is energy and it can come and go.
 But you need to learn how to redirect your attention from this gremlin.